jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 # How to handle Exceptions in python

-We will step through handling Exceptions in python using Test Driven Development
+This chapter covers how to handle Exceptions in python using Test Driven Development

 ### Prerequisites